VA Maryland Healthcare System Perry Point Division/SARRTP

 VA Maryland Healthcare System Perry Point Division/SARRTP - Perry Point, MD

 Va Maryland Healthcare System Perry Point Division/sarrtp is an addiction treatment center located at Avenue A, Building 22-h in the 21902 zip code in Perry Point, MD.
 It is operated by the U. S. Department of Veterans Affairs.
-Va Maryland Healthcare System Perry Point Division/sarrtp provides suboxone prescription, naltrexone administration and buprenorphine maintenance.
-Some of the treatment approaches used by Va Maryland Healthcare System Perry Point Division/sarrtp include brief intervention, matrix model and 12-step rehab.
-Va Maryland Healthcare System Perry Point Division/sarrtp provides outpatient methadone/buprenorphine/naltrexone treatment, short-term residential drug rehab and 60 and 90 day inpatient drug rehab.
-It also provides residential drug abuse treatment, halfway house and inpatient treatment for co-occurring mental health and drug use disorders.
+Va Maryland Healthcare System Perry Point Division/sarrtp provides administers naltrexone, buprenorphine maintenance and prescribes suboxone.
+Some of the treatment approaches used by Va Maryland Healthcare System Perry Point Division/sarrtp include relapse prevention, matrix model and cognitive behavioral therapy.
+Va Maryland Healthcare System Perry Point Division/sarrtp provides long-term drug rehab, 30 day inpatient drug rehab and regular outpatient drug treatment.
+It also provides residential treatment for drug use, sober living and inpatient dual diagnosis treatment.

 Address: Avenue A, Building 22-H , Perry Point, MD 21902